hyperspy/hyperspy/docs/tutorials/tutorials.rst

 Tutorials
 ++++++++++++++++

-The tutorial files are in the tutorial folder of your home directory that will be generated the first time that you start EELSLab.
+The tutorial files are in the tutorial folder of your home directory that will be generated the first time that you start Hyperspy.

 In GNOME you can directly start the terminal in the mva folder or, alternatively, navigate to that folder by typing the following in the terminal prompt